 Oiling the grill before each use isn’t necessary if the grate is properly cured.

 Oiling the grill is part of the maintenance process, a step to take after cleaning the grill to prevent rust from setting in.
 Adding oil to a hot grill is in fact a good way to encourage sticking.

-Professor Blonder explains that putting oil on a grate that heats above the smoking point of the oil (usually 400°F) will cause the oil to carbonize and gum up the grate.
+Putting oil on a grate that heats above the smoking point of the oil (usually 400 °F) will cause the oil to carbonize and gum up the grate.

 If you’re grilling below the smoking point, the oil really will coat the grate, enabling proteins and fats to release easily, but this is rarely the case.

 Coating food with oil (one with a high-smoking point like olive or corn) fills in those tiny nooks and crannies on the food and the grate, creating a smooth surface pretty close to non-stick.

 Food should release when water escaping from the food hits the oil barrier, lifting it.

 There are several YouTube videos offering secrets to stick-free fish grilling (from potatoes to mayonnaise).
 We like this one where grill-meister Jaime Purviance shows how easy it can be.